mitre/aws-s3-baseline/README.md

 A micro-baseline to check for insecure or public S3 buckets and bucket objects in your AWS Environment.
 This [InSpec](https://github.com/chef/inspec) compliance profile verifies that you do not have any insure or open to public S3 Bucket or Bucket Objects in your AWS Environment in an automated way.

-### Required Gems:
+### Required Gems

 This profile requires the following gems:

 - `inspec`
 - `inspec-bin`
 - `aws-sdk-s3`
-  - `concurrent-ruby`
+- `concurrent-ruby` (v1.1.0 or higher)

-#### Warning: Large amounts of Bucket Objects
+Please **install these gems** in the ruby environment that InSpec is using prior to executing the profile.

+### Large Buckets and Profile Runtime

-The `s3-objects-no-public-access` control iterates through and verifies every objects in each bucket in your AWS Environment, thus its runtime will depend on the number of objects in your S3 Buckets.
+The `s3-objects-no-public-access` control iterates through every object in each bucket in your AWS environment.
+The runtime will depend on the number of objects in your S3 Buckets.

-On average the profile can process around 500 - 1000 objects/sec.
+On average the profile can process around ~1000 objects/sec.

 If you have buckets with large numbers of objects, we suggest you script a loop and use the `single_bucket` input to parallelize the workload.

 To see the processing in more details use the `-l debug` flag to get verbose output.

-Then you can load all your HDF JSON results into [Heimdall Lite](https://heimdall-lite.mitre.org) to easily review all your scan results.
+Then you can load all your HDF JSON results into [Heimdall Lite](https://heimdall-lite.mitre.org) to easily review all your scan results from the multiple runs by loading them in Heimdall.

 ## Getting Started